t-troebst/perfanno.nvim/README.md

 ## Future Goals

+This plugin is still under **active development** as I plan to add various other features:

-* Allow annotating relative to a certain area (function, block, selection, file, etc.)
+* Allow annotating relative to a selection or to the current function
+* Show annotations inside the telescope previewer
+* Add call graph exploration via a very customized telescope finder
 * Add `vim.ui.select` fallback option if telescope is not installed
-* Show annotations inside the telescope previewer
-* Add callgraph exploration via a very customized telescope finder
 * Add support for other profilers: we only need stack traces with source line information